devpro/devpro-website/src/posts/2017-08-01-mongodb-opsmanager-centos.md

 tags: [how-to, database, automation, linux]
 ---

-Let's see how to install CentOS.
+Let's see how to install MongoDB Ops Manager on CentOS.

 <!-- more -->